Elsewhere (Blatty novel): Plot

-Joan Freeboard, a realtor, has been assigned to sell Elsewhere, a house notorious for being haunted.
+Joan Freeboard, a Realtor, has been assigned to sell Elsewhere, a house notorious for being haunted.
 She brings along her friend Terrence Dare, a writer, and psychic Anna Trawley to help investigate.
 When they arrive at the house, they met up with paranormal investigator Gabriel Case.
 It is suggested that something is wrong with Gabriel Case; he acts as if he has met the group before, saying, "here you all are again", even though this is supposedly his first time meeting the group.

 Gabriel Case then tells them that a doctor who once lived at Elsewhere killed his young wife and himself, both becoming the ghosts of the house.
 Gabriel also introduces his servant.
 It is evident that something is going on between the two because, after an argument between Terrence and Joan, Gabriel Case tells the servant, "See she forgives him."

 As the group stays at Elsewhere, things get even stranger.
 Terrence opens a door to find a family and two priests who throw holy water at him, burning him.
 When Anna and Joan go for a walk, they notice they can no longer see any lights coming from the city even though it is just across from the island.
-The group then holds a seance where strange paranormal events occur.
+The group then holds a séance where strange paranormal events occur.

 Terrence sees a dog even though there are no dogs at Elsewhere, and a spirit spells out words for them on a Ouija board.
 Terrance also has trouble remembering if he brought his dogs along with him, and the other members of the group get strangely confused when he asks them.
 In the story's climax, a paranormal entity attacks Joan and Terrence while they're in a room together, banging on the door furiously as it tries to get inside.